tzamer/hassio-addons/node-red/README.md

         icon: mdi:nodejs
     ```

 10. (Optional) Install [node-red-contrib-home-assistant](https://flows.nodered.org/node/node-red-contrib-home-assistant) from Manage Palette window.
 After install place some HA node to flow and setup HA server for it.
 As you are running Node-RED inside Hass.io addon/container you can use Hass.io API Proxy address `http://hassio/homeassistant` as Home Assistant server address (server node Base URL).
 This way you don't need any real network address.

 ## Support

 Please use [this thread](https://community.home-assistant.io/t/repository-notoriousbdg-add-ons-node-red-and-ha-bridge/23247) for feedback.

+## FAQ

+### Q: How do I update to the latest version of Node-RED ASAP?
+A: Since this addon is derived from the official Node-RED docker image, you may need to manually force hassio to rebuild the image to get the latest Node-RED version.
+To force a rebuild of the image to upgrade Node-RED, navigate to http://hassio.local:8123/hassio/addon/27e642c6_nodered then click on "Rebuild".

+### Q: How do I update builtin nodes when updating via "Manage palette" fails?
+A: The builtin nodes can be updated by manually force hassio to rebuild the image to get the latest Node-RED version.
+To force a rebuild of the image to upgrade Node-RED, navigate to http://hassio.local:8123/hassio/addon/27e642c6_nodered then click on "Rebuild".

 ## Changelog